ingumsky/memoqwebtools/README.md

 ## Changelog
 It's available as a Chrome extension now and, most probably, can be used with any browsers based on Chromium.

+### Copyrights: Icons used are courtesy of iconsdb.com and provided as CC0 1.0 Universal (CC0 1.0) Public Domain Dedication